Borknab/cs4245-project/README.md

 </p>

 # Group 20: Seminar in Computer Vision by Deep Learning (CS4245) Project
-The project aims at...
+The project replicates and ablates on the results of the paper "Deep Gaussian Processes for Crop Yield Prediction Based on Remote Sensing Data" bt You et al.

+We replicate the original model's results first, then apply modifications by replacing the LSTM network with a Gated Recurrent Unit (GRU), additionally we replace the LSTM with an 'encoder only' transformer architecture.
+We conduct our tests using also Italian soybean yield data, additionally to the original study's U.S-based data.
+Our goal is to explore the model's performance and potential improvements in predicting crop yields using different architectures, and explore the transferability (and performance) of the model to different states.

-We utilized the code available at [this](https://github.com/gabrieltseng/pycrop-yield-prediction) Github repo, in this repo only the source code is available, check the original codebase for all the additional folders and files.
+We utilized the code available at [this](https://github.com/gabrieltseng/pycrop-yield-prediction) Github repo, in our repository only the source code is available (`cyp` folder), check the original codebase for all the additional folders and files.
 We tagged with `[CS4245]` all the changes we made to the original code.

-The main goals of our project are:

 For more information, check the full blog post at: https://borknab.github.io/cs4245-project/